mollahsabbir/writer-verification/README.md

 # Writer Verification
-An end to end solution to train a writer verification model using PyTorch and serve it in a Flask Webapp.
+Train a writer verification model using PyTorch and serve it in a Flask Webapp.

 ## Usage: